fzao/Selafin.jl/README.md

   <img src="./fig/t2d_display2.png" width="800"/>
 </p>

-The mesh can be analyzed with the *Mesh()* function by giving the data structure:
+The mesh can be analyzed with the *Quality()* function by giving the data structure:

 <p align="left">
   <img src="./fig/t2d_display3.png" width="280"/>